Stamp duty on shares: how much is it and can I avoid paying?

 There are situations where you don’t have to pay stamp duty on shares you have bought, such as:

-• When you buy stock in a market outside the UK
+- When you buy stock in a market outside the UK.

-• When you buy gilts or corporate bonds
+- When you buy gilts or corporate bonds.

-• When you buy shares issued in a flotation (when a company first appears on the stock market or when new shares are offered in a rights issue)
+- When you buy shares issued in a flotation (when a company first appears on the stock market or when new shares are offered in a rights issue).

 Invest in some professional advice

-Their experience and expertise could save you time, hassle and money.
+That’s why talking with a financial adviser before taking the plunge is worthwhile as their experience and expertise could save you time, hassle and money.

 Click below to match with the perfect financial expert for you.